JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<link-summary>Threading rules for reading and writing to IntelliJ Platform data models, running and canceling background processes, and avoiding UI freezes.</link-summary>

 ## Read-Write Lock

 > [Thread Access Info](https://plugins.jetbrains.com/plugin/16815-thread-access-info) plugin visualizes Read/Write Access and Thread information in debugger.